jslater89/shooting-sports-analyst/README-Elo.md

 completed before disqualifying.

 Observation suggests that stages that many shooters zero do not provide much usable information about the relative performances between shooters.
-As such, y-stage mode also examines the scores for each stage, and applies a negative modifier to K if more than 10% of shooters zeroed it, from 100% K at 10% to 34% K at 30%.
+As such, by-stage mode also examines the scores for each stage, and applies a negative modifier to K if more than 10% of shooters zeroed it, from 100% K at 10% to 34% K at 30%.

 A shooter's stage score will not be counted if the time is less than a tenth of a second on a non-fixed-time course of fire, as this typically indicates a data entry error.